 When you make changes to your name in the population registry, you will be issued a new biometric ID card and appendix and biometric passport.
-If your ID card and passport are valid for a year or more, the service is free.

 All new passports and IDs issued are biometric.

 - Print and fill in the Change of family name form.